ktarbet/learning/git.md

 # get back to original version of a file.
 git reset headers/myheader.h

-# get a file from another branch  saving history
+# get a file from another branch

 ```bash
 https://stackoverflow.com/questions/10784523/how-do-i-merge-changes-to-a-single-file-rather-than-merging-commits/11593308#11593308